jiamingz42/JobBoardScrape/README.md

 ## Summary

+I wrote this script to practise my web scraping skills, and to conduct an analysis about the characteristics of the demand of analytical positions.

+The package contains several modules:
-linkedin module is used to scrape information from job listing boards and company profile page.
+- linkedin: linkedin module is used to scrape information from job listing boards and company profile page.

 ## Functions